 The Idler Academy, founded at a festival in 2010, is the Idler’s educational offshoot.
-It is a school which offers online and real-world courses in the classical liberal arts and practical skills.
-From 2011 to 2015 we ran a small bookshop and café in Notting Hill.
+It is a school which offers online courses in the classical liberal arts and practical skills.
+From March 2011 to December 2015 we ran a small bookshop, café and event venue in Notting Hill.

-The Idler Academy teaches philosophy, astronomy, calligraphy, music, business skills, English grammar, ukulele, public speaking, singing, drawing, self-defence and other subjects.
-Here you can educate yourself in the ideas of Plato or learn the ukulele, in convivial surroundings with like-minded and interesting people.
+The Idler Academy teaches philosophy, calligraphy, music, business skills, English grammar, ukulele, public speaking, singing, dancing, drawing, self-defence and other subjects.
+Here you can educate yourself in the ideas of Plato or learn the ukulele, either online or at an event or retreat.

+The Idler Academy was born at a festival.
 Founders Tom and his partner Victoria Hull had always been festival-goers, and in 2008 they were invited by the founders of the Secret Garden Party to run a series of literary talks.
 They were given a yurt and built a medieval garden in the shade of a lime tree.
 They put on talks from Crass’s Penny Rimbaud, QI’s John Mitchinson, poet Clare Pollard and radical economist Andrew Simms.
-To their surprise the revellers loved to debate, listen and talk.
-Four charming young men asked if they could play a gig on our stage.
-They played a folky set of hoedown numbers.
-As they left Tom asked their name.
-“We’re called Mumford & Sons,” they said.

 Tom Hodgkinson, Founder

 Tom was born in 1968 and was educated at Westminster School and Jesus College, Cambridge.
-He founded the Idler in 1993 and went on to join the Guardian newspaper as a columnist and head of editorial development.
-He and partner Gavin Pretor-Pinney then set up their a creative consultancy and undertook editorial and advertising projects for Channel 4, Sony Playstation, Paramount Comedy Channel, John Brown Publishing, Mother ad agency and many more.
+He founded the Idler in 1993 and went on to join the Guardian newspaper in 1995 as a columnist and head of editorial development.
+He and partner Gavin Pretor-Pinney then quit to set up a creative consultancy and undertook editorial and advertising projects for Channel 4, Sony Playstation, Paramount Comedy Channel, John Brown Publishing, Mother ad agency and many more.

 Victoria Hull, Programming Director

-Victoria Hull was educated at St Paul’s School and St Andrews.
-Following stints as a teacher and a TV researcher, she created The Clerkenwell Literary Festival in 1997.
-She mixed established names with new fresh talent and the festival attracted young and urban crowds.
-In 2002 she moved to a farmhouse in North Devon and spent the next few years raising a family and learning the arts of country living and household management.
+Victoria Hull was educated at St Mary’s Ascot, St Paul’s Girls School and St Andrews University.
+Following stints as a teacher, a researcher, an assistant producer on documentaries and a TV development executive, she created The Clerkenwell Literary Festival in 1997.
+She mixed established names with new fresh talent and cross-art acts.
+The festival attracted young and urban crowds.
+In 2002 she moved to a farmhouse in North Devon and spent the next few years running a smallhold with her small children.
+They kept a menagerie including bees, pigs, ferrets, rabbits, cats, an old pony and working Labrador Retrievers which Victoria bred.
 In 2011 she launched the Idler Academy and now lives in London.